aid2e/BIC-MOBO/README.md

 ```

 Then, install the [AID2E scheduler](https://github.com/aid2e/scheduler_epic)
 following the instructions in its repository.
+Remember to configure the
+scheduler appropriately if you're going to run with SLURM, PanDA, etc.

 ## Running the framework